sanketbisne/kustomize/kustomize-example-5-overlays/Readme.md

-Overlays are the main use case for kustomize
+Here we will discuss the main use case for kustomize

+ie Bases and overlays.

 Suppose we have multiple environments like
 - Dev